 Public enterprise: Public enterprises are the types of organisations which are owned, controlled and managed by the government, business organisations are owned by either the local, state or federal government and their major objective is to provide social services to the people.

 They are associated with such names as authorities, corporations, boards and commissions.
 Examples of public enterprise are public corporations and companies owned by the government such as the Power Holding Co-operation of Nigeria (P.H.C.N.), the Nigerian Ports Authority (N.P.A.), Nigerian Television Authority (N.TA.), Nigerian Railway Corporation (N.R.C.) and Nigerian Telecommunications Plc.
 (N.I.T.E.L.)

-Characteristics or features of public enterprises
+Characteristics or features of public enterprise

-Government provides the capital:
+The government provides the capital:

 Public enterprise is a legal entity: Public enterprise is a corporate body or a legal entity, meaning that it can sue and be sued in its own right.

 You must log in to post a comment.